Prahallad321/askmydocs-Prahallad-Das-12201076/README.md

 <h1>Project Overview</h1>

 This project is a **Multi-Modal PDF Question Answering Application** built with **Streamlit**.
-It allows users to upload PDFs, extract text and images, and ask questions about the content.
-The system leverages **llama3.2** and **llama3.2-vision**, a multimodal model capable of understanding both text and images, to provide concise and context-aware answers.
+It allows users to upload PDFs, extract both text and images, and ask questions about the content.
+The system leverages **Llama 3.2** and **Llama 3.2-Vision**, multimodal large language models capable of understanding both textual and visual information, to provide concise and context-aware answers.

-The project demonstrates the use of **multimodal LLMs** to combine textual and visual information, enabling robust document understanding for research, reports, or any PDF-based knowledge source.
+The project demonstrates the integration of **LangChain** and **Retrieval-Augmented Generation (RAG)** for intelligent document analysis.

-The workflow includes:
+By combining **vector-based retrieval** and **multimodal LLM reasoning**, the app can understand complex documents containing text, tables, and images — making it ideal for research papers, reports, and knowledge-heavy PDFs.

+---

+### Workflow Overview

-- **PDF Upload:** Users can upload any PDF document through the web interface.
+- **PDF Upload:** Users can upload any PDF document through the Streamlit web interface.
-- **Content Extraction:** Text, tables, and images are extracted from the PDF.
-Images are analyzed using the llama3.2-vision model to generate descriptive text.
+- **Content Extraction:** Text, tables, and images are extracted using the **Unstructured** library.
+Images are analyzed with **Llama 3.2-Vision** to generate descriptive text.
-- **Text Chunking & Indexing:** Extracted content is split into smaller chunks and converted into vector embeddings for efficient similarity search.
+- **Text Chunking & Indexing:** Extracted content is split into smaller chunks and converted into **vector embeddings** using **LangChain**, enabling efficient similarity search.
-- **Question Answering:** Users can enter questions about the PDF content.
-The system retrieves relevant chunks and generates answers using the multimodal model.
+- **Retrieval-Augmented Generation (RAG):** When a user asks a question, the system retrieves the most relevant chunks and uses **Llama 3.2** to generate a concise answer based on both text and image context.
-- **Concise Responses:** Answers are limited to three sentences, ensuring they are clear and focused.
+- **Concise Responses:** All answers are limited to three sentences to keep them clear, relevant, and focused.

 ---